Formal methods: SAT solvers

+Satisfiability modulo theories

+Satisfiability modulo theories (SMT) generalises Boolean satisfiability to formulas interpreted over background theories such as fixed-width bit vectors, linear arithmetic, arrays, algebraic data types and uninterpreted functions.
+Because those theories correspond closely to the constructs of real programming languages, SMT solvers such as Z3 and cvc5 have become the automation engine behind most contemporary deductive verifiers, as well as behind symbolic execution and program synthesis tools.

+Deductive program verification

+Deductive verifiers translate an annotated program into verification conditions using a predicate transformer such as the weakest precondition, and then discharge those conditions with automated provers.
+Intermediate verification languages, among them Boogie, Why3 and Viper, allow several front ends to share a single verification-condition generator and solver interface.
+Tools of this kind include Dafny, Frama-C, SPARK, VeriFast and F*.

+Separation logic extends this style of reasoning to programs that manipulate pointers and the heap, by making the disjointness of memory regions part of the assertion language.
+It underpins both interactive frameworks for verifying low-level code and automatic analysers that run on very large code bases.

 Applications

 Formal methods are applied in different areas of hardware and software, including routers, Ethernet switches, routing protocols, security applications, and operating system microkernels such as seL4.
 There are several examples in which they have been used to verify the functionality of the hardware and software used in data centres.
-IBM used ACL2, a theorem prover, in the AMD x86 processor development process.
+AMD has used the ACL2 theorem prover to verify the floating-point hardware of its x86 processors, a practice established in the 1990s and carried through successive microarchitectures.
 Intel uses such methods to verify its hardware and firmware (permanent software programmed into a read-only memory).
 Dansk Datamatik Center used formal methods in the 1980s to develop a compiler system for the Ada programming language that went on to become a long-lived commercial product.

 There are several other projects of NASA in which formal methods are applied, such as Next Generation Air Transportation System, Unmanned Aircraft System integration in National Airspace System, and Airborne Coordinated Conflict Resolution and Detection (ACCoRD).

 B-Method with Atelier B, is used to develop safety automatisms for the various subways installed throughout the world by Alstom and Siemens, and also for Common Criteria certification and the development of system models by ATMEL and STMicroelectronics.

 Formal verification has been frequently used in hardware by most of the well-known hardware vendors, such as IBM, Intel, and AMD.
 There are many areas of hardware, where Intel have used formal methods to verify the working of the products, such as parameterized verification of cache-coherent protocol, Intel Core i7 processor execution engine validation (using theorem proving, BDDs, and symbolic evaluation), optimization for Intel IA-64 architecture using HOL light theorem prover, and verification of high-performance dual-port gigabit Ethernet controller with support for PCI express protocol and Intel advance management technology using Cadence.
 Similarly, IBM has used formal methods in the verification of power gates, registers, and functional verification of the IBM Power7 microprocessor.